loginom/loginom-help-en-omegat/data/processors/transformation/calc/README.md

 ### Fields/variables

 The area contains the list of fields and variables supplied to the handler input.
-The list and parameters of fields/variables are defined when configuring input ports of the handler.
+The list and features of fields/variables are defined when configuring input ports of the handler.

 Double click on the list item position enables to enter the field/variable name to the expression code area.
 The Drag-and-Drop method enables to perform the same actions.